-When used as a verb, the word counsel refers not to the advice itself or to an attorney, but rather to the act of advising.
+When used as a verb, the word counsel refers to “the act of advising.”
 Alternate forms include counseled (past tense) and counseling (present participle) in American English.
 In British English, the alternate forms have two l's (counselled and counselling).
 Examples of counsel as a verb include:

 - A manager might need to counsel employees who are having performance issues.

-- An ergonomics consultant can provide counseling to a company on how to best structure work areas.
+- An ergonomics consultant provided counseling to our manager on how to best structure work areas.

-- A novice might feel more confident in performing a task after being counseled by an expert.
+- Monica felt more confident in her job after being counseled by an expert.

 - Municipalities have city councils as part of their governmental structure.